eddsteel/vagrant-box-version/README.md

 Contributions in the form of pull requests are are very welcome, though anyone wanting to produce a full box package manager might want to start again.

+## Changes

+- v.0.0.6: Play even nicer with vagrantfiles without required config (some reports of those boxes not even starting.)

 [fowler]: http://chadfowler.com/blog/2013/06/23/immutable-deployments/